Kansas Railroad Timeline

-1803 – The Louisiana Territory was purchased from France by the United States, which started a new era of settlement for the Kanza Indian tribe.
+1803 – The United States purchased the Louisiana Territory from France, starting a new settlement era for the Kanza Indian tribe.

 1825 – Treaties between the federal government and the Kanza and Osage tribes.

 1830 – The South Carolina Canal and Railroad Company operated the first American-built train.
-This is the era of the transcontinental railroads in America.
-Over time railroads would be built westward.
+This was the era of transcontinental railroads in America.
+Over time, railroads would be built westward.

 1850 – President Millard Fillmore signed the first railroad land-grant act.
 From then on, railroad transportation has been the most important factor in developing the western part of the United States.